asweeney99/harec_quiz/README.md

 You need the Python programming language on your computer, specifically release 3.9.X.
 While other Python versions might also work, they haven't been specifically tested.
 You can download Python 3.9.16 [here](https://www.python.org/downloads/).
 You can follow the detailed instructions to download Python [here](https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html).

-You must choose the option *Add Python 3.9 to PATH* during the download.
-This will allow you to run the game from the command line in Windows.

 ## Download source code